-Mercy Hospital has been certified as a certified Primary Stroke Center by the Agency for Health Care Administration (AHCA).
+Mercy Hospital has been accredited as certified Primary Stroke Center by The Joint Commission.
 Our stroke program has met stringent requirements and has demonstrated that the program follows national standards and guidelines in order to significantly improve outcomes for stroke patients.
 This designation demonstrates Mercy’s commitment in providing quality healthcare services to its community.

 The program is made up of a highly trained multidisciplinary stroke team that includes clinical nurse specialists, a quality manager, neurologists, rehabilitation physician, emergency room physicians, bedside nurses and physical therapists.
 As part of its commitment to provide the community with the best possible stroke care, Mercy’s stroke team is available on-site 24 hours a day.